AcaciaLinux/concept/formula.md

 The `build_dependencies` field specifies the dependencies needed for `prepare`, `build`, `check` and `package`.
 But not all are included in the final package.

-In step `8` of the build pipeline the builder builds a tree of all libraries needed by the `ELF` files in the resulting package and automatically includes them as dependencies in the final package, so there can not be unresolved dependencies.
+In step `6` of the build pipeline the builder builds a tree of all libraries needed by the `ELF` files in the resulting package and automatically includes them as dependencies in the final package, so there can not be unresolved dependencies.

-If a program or library needs a dependency not catched by the builder, the package can specify it in the `extra_dependencies` array for the builder to include them into the package dependencies.
+If a program or library needs a dependency not catched by the builder, the packager can specify it in the `extra_dependencies` array for the builder to include them into the package dependencies.

 # Environment variables

-The builder exposes some environment variables to the scripts:
+The builder exposes the following environment variables to the scripts:

 - `FORMULA_NAME`: The name of the formula
-- `PKG_NAME`: The name of the package
+- `PKG_NAME`: The name of the package or formula
-- `PKG_VERSION`: The version string of the package
+- `PKG_VERSION`: The version string of the package or formula
-- `PKG_RELV`: The real version of the package
+- `PKG_RELV`: The real version of the package or formula
 - `PKG_INSTALL_DIR`: The directory the package should install into
+  - Example for `make`: `DESTDIR="$PKG_INSTALL_DIR"`
+- `PKG_ROOT`: The root the package should expect its root at: `/pkg/<pkg_name>/<pkg_version>`
+  - Example for `configure`: `--prefix="$PKG_ROOT"`

+### A note on inheritance:

+All scripts should generally use the `PKG_*` variables, because the builder populates them with the according `$FORMULA_*` fields inherited from the parent formula, even in a `1:1` formula.

 # Build pipeline